AST OPTIMA package

 IRIDIUM PUSH-TO-TALK BEST PRACTICES & FAQ's

-A truly global satellite radio is a critical communication tool for a variety of scenarios.
+Truly global satellite radio is a critical communication tool for a variety of scenarios.
 While standard mobile phones require very little preparation and training, satellite-enabled devices may be unfamiliar to users at first.
 It is important to ensure your team is familiar with the recommendations of how to best use two-way satellite radio communications.

 Before using your Iridium Push-to-Talk (PTT) enabled device, charge the battery and turn the phone on.